ilkkamtk/wop/week5.md

      return new Promise((resolve, reject) => {
        try {
          // TODO: Use node-exif to get longitude and latitude from imgFile
-         // coordinates below should be an array [longitude, latitude] resolve(coordinates);
+         // coordinates below should be an array of GPS coordinates in decimal format: [longitude, latitude] resolve(coordinates);
        }
        catch (error) {